-Using a Kubernetes cluster Autoscaler in the iMKE cluster must meet specific minimum requirement:
+Using a Kubernetes cluster Autoscaler in the GKS cluster must meet specific minimum requirement:

 - Kubernetes cluster running Kubernetes v1.18 or newer is required

-You can install Kubernetes Autoscaler on a running iMKE Cluster using the iMKE addon mechanism, which is already built into the iMKE Cluster dashboard.
+You can install Kubernetes Autoscaler on a running GKS cluster using the GKS addon mechanism, which is already built into the GKS cluster dashboard.

-Create a iMKE Cluster by selecting your project on the dashboard and click on “Create Cluster”.
-More details can be found on our documentation page.
+Create a GKS cluster by selecting your project on the dashboard and click on “Create Cluster”.
+More details is available here.

 $ kubectl get deployment -n kube-system NAME READY UP-TO-DATE AVAILABLE AGE coredns 2/2 2 2 1d flatcar-linux-update-operator 1/1 1 1 1d openvpn-client 1/1 1 1 1d

-Add the Autoscaler to the Cluster under the addon section on the dashboard by clicking on the
+Add the Autoscaler to the cluster under the addon section on the dashboard by clicking on

 Addons and then

-Go over to the cluster and check the pods in the kube-system namespace using the
+Go to the cluster and check the pods in the kube-system namespace using the

 $ kubectl get deployment -n kube-system NAME READY UP-TO-DATE AVAILABLE AGE cluster-autoscaler 1/1 1 1 6m27s coredns 2/2 2 2 1d flatcar-linux-update-operator 1/1 1 1 1d openvpn-client 1/1 1 1 1d

-As shown above, the Autoscaler has been provisioned and running.
+As shown above, the Autoscaler has been provisioned and is running.

 cluster.k8s.io/cluster-api-autoscaler-node-group-min-size - the minimum number of replicas (must be greater than zero) cluster.k8s.io/cluster-api-autoscaler-node-group-max-size - the maximum number of replicas